Firanus/advent-of-code/README.md

 - **Day 2** - We get the VM started by introducing a basic VM that can handle addition and multiplication.
 - **Day 5** - We extend our VM to handle parameter modes, comparisons operations, jump operations, input and output.
 Phew!
+- **Day 7** - We extend our VM to be able to block execution til it's received an input, and then string a few computers together.
+Fun.

+### Miscellaneous Algorithms

+- **Permutations: 2019 Day 7** - As part of this problem, we had to calculate all permutations of items in a list.
+Used that as an opportunity to introduce Heap's algorithm.